aidan-parkinson/corporation-sole/README.md

   Commonwealth Cost of Carbon: Calculated through dividing financial expenditure on anthropogenic enforcement by anthropogenic greenhouse gas emissions for a consistent time-period, Commonwealth Real Estate Performance: Calculated through dividing the product of Real Estate Performance Numerators by financial expenditure on real estate services for a consistent time-period, Real Estate Performance Numerators: {
-    Anthropogenic greenhouse gas emissions of real estate service from source to end-use, Commonwealth Cost of Carbon
+    Anthropogenic greenhouse gas emissions of real estate services from source to end-use, Commonwealth Cost of Carbon
   },
   Principles of a Society of Peoples: {